Global News Morning: Global Halifax

 Global News Morning on Global Halifax airs weekday mornings from 6:00 AM to 10:00 AM AT.
 It is simulcast on Global New Brunswick.
-The program is broadcast in high-definition from its new studios on Gottingen Street in Downtown Halifax.
-It launched on January 28, 2013 and is the only three-hour-long morning news program in the Maritimes.
-Global News Morning in Halifax is hosted by Alyse Hand and Paul Brothers.
+The program is broadcast in high-definition from its new studios on Göttingen Street in Downtown Halifax.
+It launched on January 28, 2013, and is the only three-hour-long morning news program in the Maritimes.
+Global News Morning in Halifax is hosted by Paul Brothers.
 Global News Morning (then Morning News) was launched in 2013 along with Morning News on Global Montreal after Shaw Media promised to launch morning shows in these markets along with Global Winnipeg, Global Regina, and Global Saskatoon.